ViralTexts/gtr-clusters/clusters/18360226-sn83035366-FragmentFoundInASkeletonCase.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+&quot;Behold this rain; &#x27;twas a skull
+Once of ethereal spirit full;
+This narrow cell was life&#x27;s retreat.
+This space was thought&#x27;s mysterious seat;
+What beauteous visions filled this spot,
+What dreams of pleasures long forgot;
+Nor hope, nor love, nor joy, nor fear
-eft no trace of record here.
+Have left no trace of record here.
 &quot;Beneath this mouldering canopy
 Once shone the bright and busy eye;
 But start not at the dismal void